alexmaie/articles/ABP-Hangfire-AzurePostgreSQL/post.md

 # Prerequisites

 Ensure you have:
+- A good understanding of Azure and Azure PostgreSQL
 - An Azure subscription with the rights to create an PostgreSQL server

 # Setup Azure PostgreSQL Flexible Server